cockroachdb/docs/v2.1/create-statistics.md

 ## Considerations

 Each time `CREATE STATISTICS` is used, a new statistic is created without removing any old statistics.
-To delete all statistics for all tables, use [`DELETE`](#delete-all-statistics).
+To delete statistics for all tables in all databases, use [`DELETE`](#delete-all-statistics).

 ## Synopsis